ffmmjj/spark-test-assertions/README.md

 Line 0: {field2: (expected value7, found value2), field3: (expected value8, found value3)}
 Line 1: {field1: (expected value9, found value4)}
 ```

-## Goals
-1. Minimal set of dependencies (only Spark itself as a provided dependency);
-2. Readable error messages (clearly pointing differences instead of just dumping the expected and actual DataFrames to the output);
-3. Flexible and readable assertion constraints (allowing, for example, to ignore column order in the compared DataFrames);